JoseEmilio-ARM/Vulkan-Samples/docs/build.md

 # 3D models

 Most of the samples require 3D models downloaded from https://github.com/KhronosGroup/Vulkan-Samples-Assets as git submodule.
-The assets are placed in the right locations for all platforms except Android.

 On Android, Gradle will run CMake which will sync assets to the device if there has been a change.